 (2) Youth characteristics including:

 (a) Education levels.

 (b) Tribal membership.

 (3) Basic demographics of the youth including:

-(I) The PCSA shall enter in SACWIS and the PCPA shall document in the case record the date the independent living assessment and the independent living plan were completed.
+(J) The PCSA shall enter in SACWIS and the PCPA shall document in the case record the date the independent living assessment and the independent living plan were completed.
 All review dates of the independent living plan shall be entered in SACWIS, in accordance with rule 5101:2-33-70 of the Administrative Code.
 The PCPA shall document all review dates in the case record.

-(J) Ninety days prior to the youth's emancipation from the agency's custody, the PCSA or PCPA shall work with the youth to develop a final transition plan.
+(K) At least ninety days prior to the youth's emancipation from the agency's custody, the PCSA or PCPA shall work with the youth to develop a final transition plan.
 The plan shall be youth-driven and as detailed as the youth chooses.
 The plan shall include information regarding: